0xad3n/0xad3n.github.io/_posts/2025-05-08-htb-nocturnal.md

 ![image](/assets/img/burp2.png){: .mx-auto.d-block :}

 When exploring through the directory, it is reveal that there is another interesting file called `./nocturnal_database/nocturnal_database.db` which exposed all the users and password hashes through encoded the file to base64 to exfiltrate the database.
-On all of the three password hashes, only tobias and kavi are able to be decrypted which lead to just tobias can make connection through ssh with the exposed credential.
+On all of the four password hashes, only tobias and kavi are able to be decrypted which lead to just tobias can make connection through ssh with the exposed credential.

 ![image](/assets/img/burp3.png){: .mx-auto.d-block :}